Week 13: Midlife revelation

 Monday's reading: Psalm 19

 Reflection Questions: What benefits of reading God's Word does David mention in this Psalm?
-How does the physical action of the sun in providing light and energy mirror the spiritual action of God's Word?
-Read verse 14 again: Why do you suppose David ended with this prayer?
+How does the action of the sun providing light and energy mirror the spiritual action of God's Word?
+Read verse 14 again: Why do you think David concluded with this prayer?

 Tuesday's reading: Philippians 2:12-16

 Reflection Questions: This passage by Paul uses a nature metaphor.
-What does Paul say we should be like?
-What specific action gives us this quality?
-According to verse 16, what should we hold onto to help us develop this quality?
+What does Paul say we should emulate?
+What specific action fosters this quality?
+According to verse 16, what should we cling to in developing this quality?

 Wednesday's reading: Isaiah 40:3-14

-Reflection Questions: This passage also uses metaphors to put natural revelation and biblical revelation into perspective.
-How do the two compare?
-Verses 12-14 ask the reader five questions.
-What point is God making in asking these questions?
+Reflection Questions: This passage uses metaphors to compare natural and biblical revelation.
+How do the two relate?
+Verses 12-14 present five questions to the reader.
+What point is God making?

 Thursday's reading: Job 38-39

-Reflection Questions: In answer to Job's question about why he was experiencing such extreme suffering, God appeared and questioned Job.
-Which scientific subjects did God question Job on in chapter 38?
-Which twelve animals did God question Job about in chapter 39?
-Why do you think God went into such detailed descriptions and questions with Job?
+Reflection Questions: In answering Job's questions about his suffering, God appeared and questioned him.
+Which scientific subjects did God question Job about in chapter 38?
+Which twelve animals did God inquire about in chapter 39?
+Why do you think God chose such detailed descriptions and questions for Job?

 Friday's reading: Job 40-42:6

-Reflection Questions: In chapters 40 and 41, God questions Job on two unconquerable animals: the behemoth and the leviathan.
-In Job's culture, these two animals represented chaos and evil.
-Why do you suppose God focused on these two animals?
-What is God's message regarding man's power against evil?
+Reflection Questions: In chapters 40 and 41, God questions Job about two unconquerable animals: the behemoth and the leviathan.
+In Job's culture, these two represented chaos and evil.
+Why do you think God focused on them?
+What message does God convey about humanity’s power against evil?
 What is Job's final statement to God in chapter 42?
-Why was God's use of natural revelation so effective in Job 38-41?
+Why is God's use of natural revelation particularly effective in Job 38-41?

 Weekend reading: Psalm 104

-Reflection Questions: In this psalm, David describes the harmony of God's creation--how it all works together.
-Take a moment to note or underline the descriptions that resonate with your own experiences of nature, then spend some time reflecting on the wonders of creation.
-Note David's response to God's creative genius in verses 33-35.
-Do you notice a similarity to Psalm 19?
+Reflection Questions: In this psalm, David illustrates the harmony of God's creation and how it works together.
+Take a moment to note or underline the descriptions that resonate with your experiences of nature.
+Reflect on the wonders of creation, noting David's response to God's creative genius in verses 33-35.
+Do you see a connection to Psalm 19?

 Comments